DEV-learn-co-students/angular-parsers-formatters-readme-seiji-batch-002/README.md

 We can add parsers and formatters by requiring in the `ngModel` controller in our directive.

+This can solve some simple issues and save us processing data down the line - for instance, our model might be minutes, but we might want to display the data as hours and minutes.
+It saves us processing the data later on in our controllers - the data is simply formatted there and then.

 ```js
 function changeCase() {
 	return {